siimpl/multi-architecture-cicd/README.md

 Our solution uses the [native node strategy](https://docs.docker.com/build/building/multi-platform/#multiple-native-nodes) to give us the performance gains of native architecture builds, but still supporting multi-architecture manifests.

-Going through the guide, you will notice how the `native-build` action runs roughly 90% faster than the `emulated-build` action using the self-hosted runners.
+Going through the guide, you will notice how the `native-build` action (self-hosted runners) runs roughly 90% faster than the `emulated-build` action (github-hosted runners).

+## Business Impact

+Improving build times has a direct impact on [DORA metrics](https://dora.dev/quickcheck/).
+Primarily on the `Lead time for changes` and `Time to restore`, but has an impact on all metrics.
+If this use-case fits your purposes, the drop in build times could have a significant impact on your teams DORA report.

 ## Pre-requisuites